legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 *Here's what I will say for now about starting with aarch64 iso's and me:
+Works, doesnt mean I tested everything, just means it booted/installed and then booted again.

 8.3 works: INITRAMFS OK! but is a known dev version with warnings in "ISSUE"-DO NOT START/BUILD WITH/FROM THIS ONE